dickhery/3Mail/README.md

    This will start a server at `http://localhost:8080`, which will proxy API requests to the replica running at port 4943.

 ### Important Note:
 Before deploying the project, replace the canisters in the `canister_ids.json` file with canisters that you control.
-Failure to do so may result in deployment issues or loss of control over the canisters.
+Failure to do so may result in deployment issues.

 ## Deploying to the Internet Computer Mainnet